DEVESH1709/Movie-Ticket-Booking-Web-App/README.md

-# Movie Ticket Booking API
+# Movie Ticket Booking Web API

 A secure and scalable backend API for a movie ticket booking system built with **Node.js**, **Express**, and **MongoDB**.
 It includes JWT-based login, role-based access, and CRUD operations for movies, theatres, and user-specific bookings.